merivale/victor/README.md

     String
 ```

 As with the duration argument, my model is not currently able to encode tallies.
+The type is consequently just an alias for a string.
 Some examples:

 ```elm
 PAST (SCATTERED "twice" ( Female "Susan", ( Do "go", [ ( To, Other "France" ) ] ) ))